Max Fleischer: Decline

 The popularity of the Popeye cartoons created a demand for more.
 To meet Paramount's demands, the studio was challenged with rapid expansion, production speed-ups, and crowded working conditions.
 Finally, in May 1937, Fleischer Studios was affected by a five-month strike, resulting in a boycott that kept the studio's releases off theater screens until November.
 Having a paternal attitude towards his employees, Max took it personally, as if he had been betrayed, and thus developed an ulcer.
 Following the strike, Max and Dave Fleischer decided to move the studio for more space and to escape further labor agitation.

 In March 1938, Paramount approved Max's proposal to produce a feature just when he was preparing to move the studio from New York City to Miami, Florida.
 Once in Miami relations between Max and Dave began deteriorating, beginning with the pressures to deliver their first feature, complicated further by Dave's adulterous affair with his secretary, Mae Schwartz.

 Jonathan Swift's classic novel Gulliver's Travels was a favorite of Max's and was pressed into production.
 Fleischer and Paramount originally budgeted the film Gulliver's Travels at $500,000—the same miscalculation made by Disney with Snow White.
-The final cost for Gulliver's Travels was three times budget, or $1.5 million.
-It played limited engagements in only 30 theaters during the 1939 Christmas season, but grossed more than $3 million, giving Paramount a profit of $1.5 million before going into foreign release.
+The final cost for Gulliver's Travels was $1.5 million.
+It played limited engagements with only 24 prints in 36 theaters during the 1939 Christmas season, but grossed more than $3 million during the Christmas week, giving Paramount a profit of $1.5 million before going into foreign release.
 But Fleischer Studios was penalized $350,000 for going over budget, and the contract did not allow Max and Fleischer Studios participation in the foreign earnings.
 This was the beginning of the financial difficulties of Fleischer Studios with reduced royalties due to this debt to Paramount.

 In 1940, Max was relegated to business affairs and continued technical development.
-His efforts resulted in a reflex camera viewfinder and line transfer methods to replace the time-consuming and tedious process of cel inking.
-That same year Fleischer and Paramount experienced lost revenues due to the failure of the new series Gabby, Animated Antics, and Stone Age, all launched under the leadership of Dave.
+His efforts resulted in a reflex camera viewfinder and research into line transfer methods to replace the time-consuming and tedious process of cel inking.
+While ahead of his time, that same year Fleischer and Paramount experienced lost revenues owing to the failure of the new series Gabby, Animated Antics, and Stone Age, all launched under the leadership of Dave.
 After Republic Studios allegedly failed to develop Superman as a live-action serial, Max acquired the license that fall and initiated development.